WiteTanuki/W200DS-SukiSU-Kernel/README.md

 | KernelSU ADB Root | ❌ Disabled | ADB remains an ordinary shell by default |

 The initial candidate passed boot, Manager detection, SELinux Enforcing, module reboot persistence and rollback checks on the one tested device.
-Google services and Apple Music were owner-observed checks on that setup, not compatibility certifications.
 Results can change with an app, module, server policy or firmware update.

 ### Getting the source and artifacts